jolocom/jolocom-lib/docs/gettingStarted.rst

 How to create a Self-Sovereign Identity
 #########################################

-On a higher level, the creation of a self-sovereign identity comprises the following steps:
+In broad strokes, the creation of a self-sovereign identity comprises the following steps:

-* Instantiate the Identity Manager class passing a ``Buffer`` containing 32 bytes of entropy
+* Instantiate the ``SoftwareKeyProvider`` class providing a 32 byte random seed ``Buffer``, and a password for encryption
-* Derive 2 key pairs, later used to manage your identity and to finish the registration
+* Use the ``keyProvider`` to derive two keys, one to control your Jolocom identity, and one to sign Ethereum transactions
+* Transfer a small amount of Ether to your second key to later pay for updating the registry contract
-* Create the DID document and anchor it on Ethereum and IPFS
+* Instantiate and use a ``JolocomRegistry`` to anchor the newly created did document on the Ethereum network

-We will now look at each step in more detail.
+In the following sections, we will describe the individual steps in greater detail.

-**Instantiate the Identity Manager class**
+**Instantiate the Key Provider class**

-The Identity Manager class contains methods enabling the derivation of new key pairs from one master key, as defined in `BIP-32 <https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki>`_.

-The master key itself is never used for anything outside of derivation, all further interactions with services and other identities are based on derived keys.

-As briefly mentioned before, in order to instantiate the Identity Manager a 32 byte ``seed`` value is required:
+The ``SoftwareKeyProvider`` class abstracts all functionality related to `deriving key pairs <https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki>`_. and creating / validating cryptographic signatures.
+The 32 byte seed used to instantiate the key provider is persisted in the instance, encrypted using the provided password.
+Therefore, for all opperations involving deriving keys, the password needs to be provided as well.
+This is what instantiating a key provider looks like:

 .. code-block:: typescript